foreverphoenix/the-phoenix-flavour/content/embers/module-1-old/lesson-2.md

 As mentioned, mods can consist of various files: They are not always neatly stowed away in BSAs with a matching plugin.
 A large modded setup may consist of hundreds of plugins and thousands of loose files, such as those SKSE scripts.
 A big part of building a setup is managing those loose files, that is, deciding which files should overwrite.

-If all those loose files are simply dropped into the **data folder**, new files will overwrite existing files with the same name.
-Although this can be undone, the original file will still be lost once it has been overwritten.
-Every file conflict must painstakingly be reviewed *before* installing a new mod (each of which may contain hundreds of loose files).
-Short of creating dedicated Excel tables, it is impossible to keep track of which files belong to which mod.
+If all those loose files were simply dropped into the **data folder**, new files would overwrite existing files with the same name.
+Although this could be undone, the original file would still be lost once it had been overwritten.
+Every file conflict would have to be painstakingly reviewed *before* installing a new mod (each of which may contain hundreds of loose files).
+Short of creating dedicated Excel tables, it would be impossible to keep track of which files belong to which mod.

 Nexus Mod Manager was certainly an improvement over dropping files into the **data folder** manually.
 For mods installed into the **data folder** through its interface, it did track which files belonged to which mod, but it could not remember if you had overwritten any of them.
 The worst case scenario was that upon uninstalling one mod, you inadvertendly removed parts of a different mod that you had overwritten the first mod with.